Roderick Strong: One night return (2023)

+WWE (2016–2022)

 NXT Championship pursuits (2016–2018)

-Strong made his NXT debut on the October 19, 2016 episode of NXT as Austin Aries' partner in the second Dusty Rhodes Tag Team Classic tournament, defeating Otis Dozovic and Tucker Knight.
+Strong made his NXT debut on the October 19, 2016, episode of NXT as Austin Aries' partner in the second Dusty Rhodes Tag Team Classic tournament, defeating Otis Dozovic and Tucker Knight.
 On October 25, 2016, WWE officially announced Strong as part of the latest group of recruits joining the WWE Performance Center.
 On the December 14 episode of NXT, Strong defeated Elias Samson, in doing so getting himself entered into a fatal four-way match to determine a new number one contender for the NXT Championship as well as establishing himself as a fan favorite.
 Strong competed in the fatal-four way on the December 21 episode of NXT, but was unsuccessful.
 Strong defeated Andrade "Cien" Almas at NXT TakeOver: San Antonio in his first TakeOver appearance.

 Strong then began a rivalry with the faction SAnitY after coming to the aid of Tye Dillinger and No Way Jose, who were also battling the group.
 At NXT TakeOver: Orlando, Strong teamed with Dillinger, Ruby Riot and Kassius Ohno (replacing No Way Jose who had been attacked earlier in the night) to take on SAnitY in an 8-person mixed tag team match in a losing effort.
 On May 20, at NXT TakeOver: Chicago, Strong defeated Eric Young, giving Young his first pinfall loss in NXT.
 On the July 5 episode of NXT, Strong challenged Bobby Roode for the NXT Championship, but lost the match.
 After Drew McIntyre won the NXT Championship from Roode at NXT TakeOver: Brooklyn III, Strong defeated Roode on the August 30 episode of NXT.
 Strong unsuccessfully challenged McIntyre for the NXT Championship on the October 5 episode of NXT.
 Strong was defeated by Almas on the October 25 episode of NXT following interference from Zelina Vega.